zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/shell/bap.rst

 Bluetooth: Basic Audio Profile
 ##############################

-This document describes how to run basic audio profile functionality which
+This document describes how to run Basic Audio Profile functionality which
 includes:

   - Capabilities and Endpoint discovery